Anticipated closing costs

 • Title Insurance

-Sellers: As we negotiate your transaction, I'll not only work to get the highest sales price, but I'll also advocate for limited closing costs.
-And once we've reached an agreement, I'll walk you through the closing costs so you are informed of exactly where your money is going.
+Sellers: As we get through the details of your deal, I'll not only work to get the highest sales price, but I'll also campaign for reduced closing costs.
+And once we've reached an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.

-Buyers: When purchasing real estate in Collier County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not astonished when you arrive at the closing table.
+Buyers: If you're purchasing a property in Collier County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a suitable range so you're not startled when you come to the closing appointment.
 I'll be glad to review the LE with you, answering your questions and highlighting any estimates that seem unusual.

 Got a Question?